oicr-gsi/shesmu/language.md

 the tags associated with this actions.

 ## Clauses
 An olive can have many clauses that filter and reshape the data.
+All clauses can be preceded with `Label "`_text_`"` to have _text_ appear in the dataflow diagram instead of the name of the clause.

 - `Dump` _expr1_[`,` _expr2_[`,` ...]] `To` _dumper_
 - `Dump All To` _dumper_